Comment on page

 The 1:1 might be organized on your calendar by your manager, but it's your meeting.
 Before each 1:1, think about what's on your mind, and make a list of talking points, and put them in Small Improvements.

 With both reviews, the focus should be on performance, coaching, and development.
 If you're performing well, we'll identify new challenges.
-If you're struggling or we're concerned, we'll make it clear, and we'll work with you on it with a goal of turning it around.
+If you're struggling or we're concerned, we'll make it clear, and we'll work with you on it with the goal of turning it around.

 Three months after you start at Octopus, and then every 12 months on your anniversary at Octopus, you can ask for feedback from people of your choice using a 360° feedback cycle in Small Improvements.
 This is a chance to ask your teammates and people from other teams how you can improve.